brettferdosi/goftam/README.md

 Typing a punctuation mark or symbol commits the in-progress composition by selecting the currently highlighted candidate, and the (potentially translated) symbol is then inserted.
 Typing a numeric digit while there is no composition in progress inserts a translated version of the digit.

-Goftam supports a bypass mode that inputs keystrokes directly without transliteration.
-Press `shift-commmand-space`  while you have a text box selected to toggle transliteration bypass.
-In bypass mode, the Goftam icon in the menu bar becomes faded.
+Typing `shift-space` will insert a [zero-width non-joiner character](https://en.wikipedia.org/wiki/Zero-width_non-joiner), which is useful for various scripts and languages.

-In non-bypass input modes, typing `shift-space` will insert a [zero-width non-joiner character](https://en.wikipedia.org/wiki/Zero-width_non-joiner), which is useful for various scripts and languages.
+To switch between input modes quickly, you can use the *Select the previous input source* system keyboard shortcut.
+This is `control-space` by default.

 ## Goftam Persian